 In Chancellor Gilliam’s December 2022 commencement address, he noted that 51 percent of UNCG’s graduating class were first-generation college students, 63 percent received financial aid, and 80 percent worked while pursuing their education.
 This is a testament to the hard work and resiliency of UNCG’s students.
 But it also demonstrates the ways UNCG’s staff and departments like Financial Aid provide routes for students of all kinds.

-As you consider the journey ahead and begin to map your way, find explanations and instructions on Spartan Central that walk you through financial aid applications and responsibilities of each benefit.
+As you begin to map your way, find explanations and instructions on Spartan Central that walk you through financial aid applications and responsibilities of each benefit.
 Use the Bill Estimator Tool to kick off your number crunching, discover the All Types of Aid page with deeper dives into the options discussed in this story, and find multiple ways to contact financial aid representatives at UNCG.
 They can answer specific questions and make sure your road to educational funding is a smooth one.

 Story by Becky Deakins, University Communications.